-In addition to the eggplant, tomatoes, and zucchini, this ratatouille features yellow squash, red and yellow bell peppers, red onions, and garlic.
+In addition to the eggplant, tomatoes, and zucchini, some ratatouille, like this one, features yellow squash, red and yellow bell peppers, red onions, and garlic.
 You will also need vegetable stock or another liquid to help the vegetables soften and create a thick stew, as well as herbs for seasoning toward the end for added flavor.Continue to 2 of 10 below.

 02 of 10

 Cut All the Vegetables Into Large Dice